 The YHHAP Board oversees all YHHAP projects, manages our advocacy operations, and fosters the YHHAP volunteer community.
 Individually, we have each been inspired and humbled by those we serve.
 Together, we are fiercely committed to improving our New Haven community.
-We are the Fall 2018 YHHAP Board, and we look forward to seeing you in action soon.
+We are the Spring 2019 YHHAP Board, and we look forward to seeing you in action soon.

 The YHHAP Directors lead YHHAP, setting the organizational goals, establishing the executive vision, and making all major YHHAP decisions.
 The YHHAP Directors manage the Board and engage in all aspects of YHHAP.